zdravkov/kendo-docs/framework/drawing/drawing-dom.md

 - images hosted on different domains might not be rendered, unless permissive [Cross-Origin HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) are provided by the server.
 Similarly, fonts might not be possible to load cross-domain.

-- the output is always a single page (no page breaking is performed)
+- no automatic page breaking is performed

 ## Supported browsers